pasupathi-azure-devops-c2s/Databricks-Cluster-Migration-01/README.md

-Certainly!
-Below is a professionally formatted version of your README content:

----

 # Databricks Cluster Migration

 This repository provides the necessary files to automate the migration of Databricks clusters from a workspace in the "West US" region to a workspace in the "West US 2" region.
 It includes two main components: